tqchen/ffi-navigator/README.md

 # FFI Navigator

-FFI Navigator is a toolkit that enhances IDEs to navigate around project specific ffi calls.
+Most modern IDEs support find function definition within the same language(e.g. python or c++).
+However, it is very hard to do that for cross language FFI calls.
+While solving this general problem can be very techinically challenging, we can get around it by build a project specific analyzer that matches the FFI registeration code patterns and recovers the necessary information.

+This project is an example of that.
 Currently it supports the PackedFunc FFI in the Apache TVM project.

-It is implemented as a [language server](https://microsoft.github.io/language-server-protocol/).
+It is implemented as a [language server](https://microsoft.github.io/language-server-protocol/) that provides getDefinition function for FFI calls and returns the location of the corresponding C++ API in the TVM project.
+It complements the other more powerful languages servers that support navigation within the same language.

 ## Structure